RainierBarrett/mse150s23-project2/README.txt

 #What the user should expect
 Will plot all files average height along the vertical axis with the method type as the title and save the figure under the directory Average_height_plot

+#How to run the code:
+$ python average_height2.py

+#What the user should expect
+Will plot the average of each method as a singular heat map